aridhia/fair-api-beta-utilities/README.md

 ## Pre-requisites

+In order to run these examples, you need to be a user of an Aridhia [FAIR Data service](https://www.aridhia.com/fair-data-services/) instance with the following permissions:

+- Data steward permissions set
+- In addition, `datasets upload` and `selection read` permissions are required

+Please note the following assumptions:

-- Web access through a modern browser
+- Web access is through a modern browser (Chrome or Firefox)
 - Example of API access are given using `python` and the `requests` library but could be adapted to other tools such as `curl` or an API client like [Postman](https://www.postman.com/)
 - Examples are provided for a Linux environment but could be adapted to Windows environment.
 - Where python is used, we assume Python 3.
+- Uploading data and attachments requires the [`tusclient` library](https://github.com/tus/tus-py-client).
+This can be installed using `pip` or other tools.
+Ensure you have the right version for Python 3.

 ## Create a Dataset Entry (Web)